percona/percona-server-mysql-operator/source/users.rst

 -------------------------------------------

-To automate the deployment and management of the cluster components, the Operator requires system-level Percona XtraDB Cluster users.
+To automate the deployment and management of the cluster components, the Operator requires system-level Percona Server for MySQL users.

 Credentials for these users are stored as a `Kubernetes Secrets <https://kubernetes.io/docs/concepts/configuration/secret/>`_ object.
-The Operator requires to be deployed before the Percona XtraDB Cluster is started.
-The name of the required secrets (``my-cluster-secrets`` by default) should be set in the ``spec.secretsName`` option of the ``deploy/cr.yaml`` configuration file.
+The Operator requires to be deployed before the Percona Server for MySQL is started.
+The name of the required secrets (``cluster1-secrets`` by default) should be set in the ``spec.secretsName`` option of the ``deploy/cr.yaml`` configuration file.